 9. Add cooked dal.

 10. Stir well and allow to cook.
 If needed you can add more water to suit your liking.
+But dal fry is thicker in consistency.

 12. Add coriander leaves and switch off.
 Mix well